 Follow step 1 below to get started.
 Please note; it is important that you follow the details in this guide closely as your problem could be the result of one minor detail, so it's always best to cover all the possibilities.

 STEP 1: CONNECT VIA ETHERNET

-If you are trying to connect via wireless, begin by plugging your computer directly into the modem using an Ethernet cable (see step 3 below for an illustration of how to do this).
+If you are trying to connect via wireless, begin by plugging your computer directly into the modem using an Ethernet cable.

 Next, try browsing the internet to see if the problem persists - if you are able to browse the internet then it means you have a wireless network issue, in which case you need to follow the Wireless Troubleshooting Guide instead.

 STEP 2: REBOOT YOUR MODEM

 Often when the internet appears to be broken, a simple restart of the modem can solve the problem quickly and with minimal fuss.
 So, before proceeding to any further steps, always try a modem reboot.